On The Violent Lesbian: Part 3

 Lisbeth as a character is intriguing because the violence she commits is in perfect balance with the violence committed against her.
 She is equally victim and criminal; though she is vindicated by a sustained argument in her defence throughout the novels, she remains unforgivable by wider society, never to be celebrated or truly accepted.
 She is active, never passive, working tirelessly to strengthen her own agency, fighting against the structures and systems that rob her of her autonomy.
 As a ‘mentally deranged’, queer, penniless, friendless young woman, fresh from an institution for the criminally insane, she occupies a vulnerable and marginalised position in society, but despite her apparent powerlessness she uses every tool she has at her disposal to enact revenge and win freedom.
 She is abused by her father, raped by her legal guardian, attacked by men in the street, controlled by financial and employment restrictions; in response she uses her intelligence, fitness and psychological strength to resist her oppression.
 Only her oppression though; she is completely unconcerned with the wider society that failed her, only aiming for her own personal satisfaction (understandably).
 Her actions makes for an empathetic and compelling underdog character, despite her closed, antisocial persona.

 In many ways Lisbeth exemplifies what Ann Jones talks about in Women Who Kill when examining the contexts of real-life female-perpetrated crimes: the only women that are driven to extreme violence do so because they are the most marginalised, vulnerable and hopeless individuals, and because they have been rejected by society in terms of support or education, they can only react destructively, to defend themselves but also often against their own interests.
-Aileen Wuornos shows this as well.
+I started to discuss this in relation to Aileen Wuornos.
 Lisbeth’s actions ring true in this frame because she is only out for herself, to defend herself and win her freedom, and often this has precarious results or damages her in the long term; though she has few other options.